Abraham – The Friend of God

 In the Old Testament, the first mention to Abraham as the friend of God is recorded in 2 Chronicles 20:7.
 Then, we have another reference in Isaiah 41:8.
 And in the New testament, the apostle James confirmed that Abraham was truly “the friend of God” (James 2:23).

-God made a covenant with Abraham in Genesis 15 and ratified it in Genesis 17.
-What makes Abraham a remarkable man is that he obeyed God without hesitation (Genesis 12:4).
-The author of Hebrews uses Abraham as an example of faith.
+The Lord made a covenant with His servant in Genesis 15 and ratified it in Genesis 17.
+What makes this person a remarkable man is that he obeyed the Lord without hesitation (Genesis 12:4).
+The author of Hebrews uses this man as an example of faith.
 “By faith Abraham, when called to go to a place he would later receive as his inheritance, obeyed and went, even though he did not know where he was going” (Hebrews 11:8).

-The Bible gives us another great illustration of Abraham’s great faith in the story of the birth of his son, Isaac.
-Abraham and Sarah were childless yet God promised that they would have a son (Genesis 15:4).
+The Bible gives us another great illustration of the man’s great faith in the story of the birth of his son, Isaac.
+He and Sarah were childless yet the Lord promised that they would have a son (Genesis 15:4).
 This son would be the heir of the covenant promise.
-Abraham believed God’s promise, and his faith was credited to him as righteousness (Genesis 15:6).
-God reiterated His promise to Abraham (Genesis 17), and his faith was rewarded (Genesis 21) with the gift of Isaac as a son.
+The faithful man believed the Lord’s promise, and his faith was credited to him as righteousness (Genesis 15:6).
+The Lord reiterated His promise to His servant (Genesis 17), and his faith was rewarded (Genesis 21) with the gift of Isaac as a son.

-But God tested Abraham by asking him to sacrifice Isaac on the top of Mount Moriah (Genesis 22).
-Again, Abraham faithfully obeyed God (Genesis 15:1).
-He believed that God was able to bring his son back from the dead (Hebrews 11:17-19).
-Seeing that he passed the test, God asked Abraham not to hurt Isaac and to sacrifice an animal instead.
-Although this was a very hard test, Abraham’s unwavering trust in God prevailed over his love for his own son (Genesis 22:3).
+But the Lord tested His faithful servant by asking him to sacrifice Isaac on the top of Mount Moriah (Genesis 22).
+Again, the prophet faithfully obeyed the Lord (Genesis 15:1).
+He believed that the Lord was able to bring his son back from the dead (Hebrews 11:17-19).
+Seeing that he passed the test, the Lord asked Abraham not to hurt Isaac and to sacrifice an animal instead.
+Although this was a very hard test, the servant’s unwavering trust in His Maker prevailed over his love for his own son (Genesis 22:3).

-The transparent genuineness of Abraham’s unwavering trust in God honored him to be the friend of God (2 Chronicles 2:7).
+The transparent genuineness of Abraham’s unwavering trust in the Lord honored him to be the friend of God (2 Chronicles 2:7).
 His faith is an example that all should aspire to emulate.

 In His service,